 No matter how clean you work, no matter how hygienic your production and filling conditions are, no matter whether you disinfect all your jars and bottles before filling, and boil the water, micro-organisms will end up in any grooming product unless you actually do something to get rid of them.

-In order to keep our products safe and plant-based, we have a limited range of preservatives we can work with.
+In order to keep our natural grooming products safe and plant-based, we have a limited range of preservatives we can work with.
 It’s a balancing act and we have to get the level of preservatives and the packaging just right.
 Unfortunately, there is no packaging material commercially available that can completely preserve a cosmetic product (yet).
-However, the type of packaging we choose has a large impact on our choice of natural preservatives and the required amount of that preservative.
+However, the type of packaging we choose has a large impact on our choice of preservatives and the required amount of that preservative in our natural grooming products.

 While ours and our horse’s bodies may love plant based ingredients, unfortunately, so does bacteria.
-Equine products, especially in light of how dirty horses like to get, need to be safe to use during their full shelf life and the only way that’s possible is preservation and challenge testing.
+Natural grooming products for horses, especially in light of how dirty horses like to get, need to be safe to use during their full shelf life and the only way that’s possible is preservation and challenge testing.

-In the end, some of the hardest working, scientifically proven ingredients in skincare products for both us and our horses are natural, but there is a chemistry behind an effective grooming product and at Purvida Healthy Horse, it's all about finding that balance.
+In the end, some of the hardest working, scientifically proven ingredients in skincare products for both us and our horses are natural, but there is a chemistry behind effective natural grooming products and at Purvida Healthy Horse, it's all about finding that balance.
 After all, what goes on your horse’s skin goes in their bodies, too.